angelgravel/enroute/README.md

 ### The games ending

-- When a player has less than 3 rails left, the final round begins
+- When a player has less than 3 Tracks left, the final round begins

 ## Technologies